5 Different Takes on Black-and-White Bathrooms

 5. Fun Florals

 Nancy and Aram were required to stick with the existing footprint of their bathroom.
 As a result, they opted to change all their fixtures and room details.
 For the tile, they mingled textures.
-The couple chose a circular dark gray-and-white tile for the shower, a floral-like motif for the floor, and a standard subway wall tile.
+The couple chose a circular dark gray-and-white tile for the shower, a floral-like motif for the floor, and a standard white subway wall tile.

 Looking for storage inspiration?
 See how these renovators used open shelves in their bathrooms.